arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 number of people from abroad and the *awesome speakers*.
 It was then really easy to speak to people.

 **Thanks a lot to the organizers, speakers and other attendees for the great event.**

 **And thanks a lot to [MonkeyPatch](http://www.monkeypatch.io/)** (the company I work for) **for paying and allowing me to attend a conference in Malaga!**

+On a side note, I'd like to apologize for the length of this article.
+It took me ***way too long*** to write this review and if you made it thus far, you're a hero.

+I really wanted to highlight the content of each talk and it took me researches and learning to give it back.
+I hope you enjoyed nonetheless.
+I don't know if or how I will split my next conference review because I'm still new in this field, but there will be more content on most of the topics covered here in future blog posts.

+Thanks for reading, see you {{< emoji content=":wave:" >}}

+{{< img src="/img/j-on-the-beach-malaga-2017-review/venue2.jpg" title="Leaving" alt="Leaving the conference" width="100%">}}

 ## Bonus track: The Computer Science behind a modern distributed data store